magentabusiness/magentabusiness.github.io/docs/samples/abeeway/tracker.md

 {% assign feature = "Platform Integrations" %}{% include templates/pe-feature-banner.md %}

-This guide provides step-by-step instructions for connecting the Abeeway Micro Tracker and Abeeway Industrial Tracker to ThingsBoard Professional Edition (PE).
+This guide provides step-by-step instructions for connecting the Abeeway Micro Tracker and Abeeway Industrial Tracker to IoT Hub .
 The connection is through the IoT network in the new global standard LoRaWAN and ThingPark Wireless OSS intelligent logger (Actility).
-In this guide, we will use the free ThingsBoard PE demo server [thingsboard.cloud](https://thingsboard.cloud/signup) in this guide.
+In this guide, we will use the free IoT Hub demo server [thingsboard.cloud](https://thingsboard.cloud/signup) in this guide.
 This guide will be useful to anyone who wants to connect their trackers manufactured by Abeeway or another industrial IoT application to the LoRaWAN network.

 ![image](/images/samples/abeeway/actility_dashboard_example.png)